-Now that children are back to school, whether they attend class in person, are in a hybrid version, or are distance learning at home, you may notice concerns with your child’s vision.
+Now that children are back to school, whether they attend class in person or are distance learning at home, you may notice concerns with your child’s vision.
 One in four children has undiagnosed vision problems that affect their learning.

 When children are more actively engaged with close-up activities, such as reading, writing, and increasing use of smartphones, tablets, or laptops, they may begin showing signs of myopia—more commonly called nearsightedness.
 This shows up as blurry vision when they look into the distance, especially when they’ve been focusing on something up close for a period of time.